brandnewbox/bnb-on-rails-book/haml.md

 Working with [ERB](https://www.tutorialspoint.com/ruby-on-rails/rails-and-html-erb.htm) can get the job done, but there are fantasic alternatives to achieve the same result with much less code.

 Input [HAML](https://haml.info/).
+From their website:

-Haml (HTML abstraction markup language) is based on one primary principle: markup should be beautiful.
+> Haml (HTML abstraction markup language) is based on one primary principle: markup should be beautiful.
 It’s not just beauty for beauty’s sake either; Haml accelerates and simplifies template creation down to veritable haiku.

+At BNB, we use HAML's indentation-based markup to manage the nesting our HTML nodes for us.
+No more managing of closing `</div>` tags everywhere!
 ![haml view](images/haml.png)
 We use [haml-rails](https://github.com/haml/haml-rails) as our standard.
 In the next steps we will be working with views, so to save time and effort, lets convert all of our views to `haml` format.